Jaykul/Information/Docs/Set-InfoTemplate.md

-{Message}           = A string representation of the $MessageData {GeneratedDateTime} = A full DateTimeOffset for when this record was generated {ClockTime}         = The TimeOfDay from the DateTimeOffset (A TimeSpan representing when the record was generated) {ElapsedTime}       = The elapsed time since the Information.InformationMessage::StartTime
+{Message}           = A string representation of the $MessageData {GeneratedDateTime} = A full DateTimeOffset for when this record was generated {ClockTime}         = The TimeOfDay from the DateTimeOffset (A TimeSpan representing when the record was generated) {ElapsedTime}       = The elapsed time since the start of the pipeline

 The three time based fields support formatting by placing it after the field, like: {ClockTime:hh:mm}